roccomaniscalco/nivo-time-range/README.md

 # Nivo Time Range Month Legend Behavior

 This app demonstrates unexpected month legend behavior on the Nivo Time Range.

 ## Findings

-There seem to be two factors that affect wether the month legend renders:
+Although this behavior is not described in the TimeRange documentation, I've found two factors that determine wether the month legend renders:

-- `from` prop value
+- Number of days in first column
-- number of days in first column
+  - If number of days in first column is 7, month legend does not render
+- Setting `from` prop
+  - Setting month or day to one digit (e.g. `from="2018-4-01"`) causes month to render
+  - Note: Using a `Date` instance does not seem to have an effect

+## Workaround

 One way I have found to ensure the month legend renders is by setting the `from` prop to a date delineated by /'s instead of -'s.

 ![TimeRange with from="2018-04-01" and TimeRange with from="2018/04/01"](screenshot.png)

 ## Running Locally

-- ensure you have Node.js installed
+- Ensure you have Node.js installed
-- run `npm i` and `npm run dev` at the root
+- Run `npm i` and `npm run dev` at the root
-- open http://localhost:3000/ in your browser
+- Open http://localhost:3000/ in your browser